NREL/HPC/General/beginner/file-transfers.md

 *Learn various techniques to combine and compress multiple files or directories into a single file to reduce storage footprint or simplify sharing.*

-## *This is a temporary file to provide verbosity, edit/remove it or its content as needed.*

 ## `tar`

 `tar`, along with [`zip`](#zip), is one of the basic commands to combine multiple individual files into a single file (called a "tarball"). `tar` requires at least one command line option.
 A typical usage would be: